 This trail is a bit longer but definitely worth it.
 Here you can catch eroded coastal badlands as you make your way further up.

 One tip is to make sure you stop at the red butte.
-It is a large sandstone outcrop that cannot miss.
+It is a large sandstone outcrop that you cannot miss.
 You’ll know when you get there.

 The view is just crazy because you not only catch the amazing Pacific Ocean but the gorgeous scenery of Torrey Pines.
 The formation is just mind blowing.